chartist-js/chartist/README.md

 ## Example site

 You can visit this Site http://gionkunz.github.io/chartist-js/ which is in fact a build of the current project.
-We are still in alpha version 0.1.4 and there are a lot of things to do until we are production ready (see version notes)
+We are still developing and constantly add features but you can already use Chartist.js in your projects as we have reached a stable and reliable state already.

 ## Version notes

-We are currently on version 0.1.4 and still heavily developing.
+We are currently on version 0.1.5 and still heavily developing.
 Your help is needed!
 Please contribute to the project if you like the idea and the concept and help us to bring nice looking responsive open-source charts to the masses.

 ### Important missing stuff

-1. Cross-browser support (currently IE 9- is not tested).
-We should support all major browsers that support inline SVG down to IE9.
-2. Jasmine Tests!
+1. Jasmine Tests!
-3. Documentation: JSDoc, Getting started documentation and landing page
+2. Documentation: JSDoc, Getting started documentation and landing page
-4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
+3. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
-5. Richer SASS / CSS framework
+4. Richer SASS / CSS framework
-6. Other charts types (spider etc.)
+5. Other charts types (spider etc.)

 ## Contribution